Australian Hi-Fi Show Sydney 2026 latest news... new attractions

 THE CORRIDOR OF SOUND!

 Up in the tower of the Sydney Central Hotel, the Show takes a full floor of accommodation rooms and strips out the furniture to create a corridor with magical music behind every door.
 These rooms resemble (roughly) a real listening room in the home, so it's a chance to hear multiple systems performing as they might when you take them home.
-Behind the doors of the corridor of sound, you will find wonders from:
+Read on for a full rundown of the brands that will be exhibiting at the show, and what you can expect from their demonstrations.

 Audio Marketing including Musical Fidelity & Triangle – Corridor of Sound, Room 2